 If you are the average homeowner, there is a high chance that you have never heard of PEX plumbing.
 PEX, short for cross-linked polyethylene, is a new type of pipe that can be found in homes.
-Some plumbers have even referred to it as the best thing since the flushable toilet.
+Some plumbers in Brick, NJ have even referred to it as the best thing since the flushable toilet.
 Now that you have heard of PEX pipes, you may be wondering why it’s popular.
 To help you decide if you should purchase PEX piping for your house, we have created an outline of the benefits, drawbacks, and types of PEX water lines.

 Table of Contents

 Cross-linked polyethylene (PEX) pipes are the new standard for water pipes in new houses.
 Cross-linked polyethylene is a category of plastic that is malleable.
 PEX pipes are popular because they are easier to install and replace when compared to galvanized steel and copper.
 This type of plastic piping was introduced to the plumbing industry in the 1980’s for residential homes and commercial facilities.
 PEX water lines are currently utilized in more than 50 percent of new household construction projects.

 One of the biggest advantages of PEX plumbing piping is its flexibility.
 You can run this type of plastic piping material around corners without having to use any couplings or connectors.
 If you are performing a plumbing installation project during a household renovation, PEX piping is the preferred material.
 PEX tubing can be snaked behind walls, which means you won’t have to tear open your sheetrock to install rigid copper pipes.
 This allows you to save money on demolition expenses.

 Copper pipes have become more expensive in recent years.
 On the other hand, PEX water lines are not expensive and are usually a fraction of the cost of copper pipes.
 Costs are further reduced because PEX plumbing can be wrapped and stored on a spool.
 This reduces the shipping costs and will save you money.